tcytra/module.html5dom/Docs/Html5Document.md

 * The $config should be provided in the following format:
   * `['charset'=>'utf-8', 'language'=>'en']`, but
   * The $config can also be argued with just the language

-##  Todo

-- [ ] Provide the ability to suppress the DOCTYPE declaration
-- [ ] Provide the ability to output as text/plain